infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - Encourage parent(s)/guardian(s)to meet the children as much as they can. it helps the child to build trust and reduces the attachment issues they face which reflect on their behavior.
 - In early childhood it also helps in the brain development of the child.
 - Model empathy and compassion in your engagements with children and recognize and encourage empathy and acts of kindness among children that will make them live together in harmony.

-# Disciplinary Action
-According to Aangan, Children are helped to develop socially acceptable behaviour by encouraging and reinforcing acceptable behaviour and a constructive staff response to inappropriate behaviour.
-- Verbal reprimands and redirection- let child know what's unacceptable and why
-- Apologies and Contracts : Take responsibility for actions, assign consequences and ways to make amends
-- Detention after school/during TV/recreation time
-- Written reports and assignments- preferably connected to the incident
-- Open Circles and Child Panchayats- to encourage peer mediation and group discussion
-- Make a note in the child's file that can later be brought up with CWC/JWB
-- Community services and restitution
-- Time out: separate the child from the group to remove any positive reinforcement/attention for poor actions
-- Withholding privileges- effective, especially for older children.
-Children need to learn that privileges come with responsibility and that they can be taken away
-- For serious disciplinary issues like drug abuse, you can use a combination of different methods.
-- - Effective caregiving is a combination of setting boundaries and structures and providing autonomy.
-- Children may not conform to all the rules and the staff can decide what are acceptable.
-- Extreme disciplining may lead to defiance in children.
-- Encourage children to ask questions about rules and have a discussion with them on why certain rules are important.
-By teaching children to be blindly compliant, we are discouraging critical thinking, which is a valuable characteristic.
-This not only hampers critical thinking but teaches them that adults are always right which is untrue.
-- While working with adolescents recognize that they are developing ideas that might differ from your own.
-Unless these ideas place the adolescent in danger of harm to self or others, accept their beliefs as an example of their developing individuality.
-- Don’t deny children participation in activities, events they were looking forward to attend as a punishment for breaking rules unless the same was announced beforehand.